All Episodes

 I firmly believe that.

-I'm gonna get Dinesh out here.
+I'm going to get Dinesh out here.

-I'm gonna be throwing 2,000 mules everywhere.
+I'm going to be throwing 2,000 mules everywhere.

-Like I'm serious, man.
+Like, I'm serious, man.

-I'm gonna have 2,000 mules.
+I'm going to have 2,000 mules.

-I'm gonna have t-shirts.
+I'm going to have t-shirts.

 Like, I don't care, dude.